kdwils/blog/content/posts/gatekeeping-with-gatekeeper.md

 ```
 {{< /details >}}

+### For the future

 Overall, I plan on using Gatekeeper to keep myself from applying misconfigured resources to my homelab, and exploring future solutions to handling the rego policy definitions.